sejallotliker/MLnow_2.0/README.md

 # MLnow_2.0
-Assessment for the course by girlscript
+Assessment for the course on ML by Girlscript Foundation

+Author: Sejal Lotliker